Key dates in Bernard Madoff's criminal case, recovery efforts for victims

 December 2010: Madoff's eldest son Mark Madoff, 46, commits suicide in his Manhattan apartment.
 Madoff's only other child, Andrew Madoff, dies in September 2014 of cancer at age 48.

-December 2010: Picard sues JPMorgan Chase & Co, Madoff’s main bank, for $6.4 billion, saying it enabled Madoff’s fraud.
+December 2010: Picard sues JPMorgan Chase & Co (JPM.N), Madoff's main bank, for $6.4 billion, saying it enabled Madoff's fraud.

 January 2011: A bankruptcy judge approves a $7.2 billion settlement with the estate of Florida investor and former Madoff friend Jeffry Picower, the largest single recovery obtained for Madoff's victims.
 The estate provides $5 billion for Picard to distribute, and forfeits $2.2 billion to the U.S. government.